awsdocs/amazon-opensearch-service-developer-guide/doc_source/ri.md

 }
 ```

-Finally, you can list your reservations for a given region using the following example:
+Finally, you can list your reservations for a given Region using the following example:

 ```
 aws opensearchservice describe-reserved-instances --region us-east-1